The Best Smartphone to buy in July 2021: Apple, Samsung, OnePlus, Xiaomi, and more!

 - Best Mid-Tier Smartphone: Samsung Galaxy S20 FE

-- Best Gaming Phone: ASUS ROG Phone 5 Ultimate
+- Best Gaming Smartphone: ASUS ROG Phone 5 Ultimate

 - Best Budget Smartphone: OnePlus Nord N10

-- Best Phone not sold in the US: Xiaomi Mi 11 Ultra
+- Best Smartphone not sold in the US: Xiaomi Mi 11 Ultra

 Best Overall Smartphone: Apple iPhone 12

 The standard iPhone 12 is also neither too big nor too small, has 5G support in every part of the world with 5G rollout, and is backed by a more developed and commonly-used ecosystem.
 It’s the safest choice for someone who just wants a phone that works.
-Of course, the phone itself is not lacking in performance, featuring the Apple A14 Bionic, and a primary camera that captures superb still photos and videos.
+Of course, the phone itself is not lacking in performance either, with that 5nm Apple A14 Bionic chip and a primary camera that captures superb still photos and videos.
 And Apple’s eco-system, including the new AirTags, is probably the most immersive in consumer tech right now.

 If you want to look at just the Android ecosystem, here are the best Android smartphones.